 Route of Administration Segment Analysis

-The intravenous dominates the segment and is projected to hold the neuromuscular blocking drugs market share of 82.9% by 2034.
+Intravenous dominates the segment and is projected to hold the revenue share of 82.9% by 2035.
 The segment is led by its rapid onset of action, accuracy in dose control, and applicability in both elective and emergency procedures.
 Intravenous administration is a regular process in the operating rooms and critical care units, where a neuromuscular blockade is required for intubation and ventilation management.
-As per the CDC's hospital utilization statistics report, over 90.5% of NMBDs in 2023 used for inpatient surgery in the U.S. were delivered intravenously.
-Further, intravenous formulations make titration easy, increasing procedural safety and aligning with latest surgical standards in high-throughput hospital systems.
+As per the CDC's hospital utilization statistics report, mostly NMBDs used for inpatient surgery in the U.S. were delivered intravenously.
+Further, intravenous formulations also allow for easy titration, improving procedural safety and aligning with the latest surgical standards in high-throughput hospital systems.

 End user Segment Analysis

-The hospitals dominate the segment and are poised to hold the neuromuscular blocking drugs market share of 74.9% by 2034.
-Hospitals are the leading end user because of their heavy infrastructure demands for surgeries and critical care ventilation, which are the main use cases for NMBDs.
-As per the CDC report, over 61.5% of ICU intubations in U.S. hospitals included non-depolarizing NMBDs in 2023.
+Hospitals dominate the segment and are poised to hold the market share of 74.9% by 2035.
+Hospitals are the leading end user segment because of their heavy infrastructure demands for surgeries and critical care ventilation, which are the main use cases for NMBDs.
+As per the ISAPS report in June 2025, 52.6% of surgical procedures were performed in hospitals worldwide, highlighting the demand on NMBDs.
 Hospital network growth worldwide, particularly within the APAC and MENA regions, accelerates institutional procurement through bulk government contracts.
 Subsidized reimbursement schemes and centralized buying practices that support large-scale hospital procurement of NMBDs are driving this institutional demand.

 Non-Depolarizing Type Segment Analysis

-The aministeroids segment is anticipated to hold the neuromuscular blocking drugs market share of 71.5% by 2034.
+The aminosteroids including rocuronium and vecuronium in the non-depolarizing type segment lead the segment by 2035.
 The market is driven by the wide usage of routine surgical procedures and compatibility with Sugammadex, which provides a quick and safe neuromuscular blockade reversal.
+As per the NLM study in July 2021, 4.3 million in patients who are adults are encountered involving rocuronium or vecuronium.
 In industrialized markets, aminosteroids are now the recommended option for anesthetic regimens due to the growing need for intermediate-acting drugs with predictable pharmacokinetics.
-As per the AHRQ and FDA report, aministeriods have a high safety profile used for quick patient recovery in the U.S., leading to a reduction in hospitalization stay and lower procedural complications.
+As per the AHRQ and FDA report, aminosteriods have a high safety profile used for quick patient recovery in the U.S., leading to a reduction in hospitalization stay and lower procedural complications.

 Our in-depth analysis of the global neuromuscular blocking drugs market includes the following segments: